samueldn/Project-Descriptions-for-Review/Front End/Online Resume Project.md

 ### Your process:
 The resume has four distinct sections: work, education, projects and a header with biographical information.
 You’ll need to:

-1. Build four JSON objects, each one representing a different resume section.
+1. Build four javaScript objects, each one representing a different resume section.
 The objects that you create need to follow the schema below exactly.
 Property names are case-sensitive.
-Make sure your JSON objects are formatted correctly using JSONlint.com.

 * `bio` contains: